 Speaking at the eighth annual GPU Technology Conference, NVIDIA CEO and founder Jensen Huang said that NGC will make it easier for developers to access the latest, optimized deep learning frameworks and the newest GPU computing resources.

-"We're designing a cloud platform that will unleash AI developers, so they can build a smarter world," said Jim McHugh, vice president and general manager at NVIDIA.
+"We're designing a cloud platform that will unleash AI developers, so they can build a smarter world," said Jim McHugh, vice president and general manager of DGX Systems at NVIDIA.
 "You can do your best work no matter where you are, using our latest technology in the cloud.
 It's accelerated computing when and where you need it."

 Harnessing deep learning presents two challenges for developers and data scientists.
 One is the need to gather into a single stack the requisite software components -- including deep learning frameworks, libraries, operating system and drivers.
 Another is getting access to the latest GPU computing resources to train a neural network.